leonardpin-br/typescript-extendscript-mysql-boilerplate/README.md

 > ### All the code is compiled to ExtendScript.

 ## Inspirations and reference
-This starter project was created after I understood how the great extension [porky](https://github.com/Schreiber-und-Freunde/porky) was put together.
-I decided to create my own to start my personal projects.
+This starter project was created after I understood (at least in basic terms) how the great extension [porky](https://github.com/Schreiber-und-Freunde/porky) was put together.
+I decided to create my own (smaller) to start my personal projects.

 This kit is heavily influenced by the greate course [PHP: Object-Oriented Programming with Databases](https://www.linkedin.com/learning/php-object-oriented-programming-with-databases)